+TRUST

+PRODUCTS, SERVICES AND EXPERIENCES

+OPERATIONS: FORD FACILITIES AND SUPPLIERS

+PUBLIC CONCLUSION

+POLICY

 FORD'S CLIMATE STRATEGY

 FORD'S

-STRATEGY

 Over the past decade, we developed a comprehensive approach to address climate change with a focus on three key areas: reducing vehicle emissions, implementing efficient state-of-theart manufacturing and supporting our suppliers to drive positive change.
 In 2018, we conducted a United Nations human rights saliency assessment and identified climate change as one of the nine most important human rights issues due to the impacts of extreme weather events, natural disasters, rising sea levels, droughts, water shortages and the spread of disease.

-Climate Change Scenario Report 2020

 CARBON NEUTRALITY BY 2050

 Doing our share to meet the collective challenge of climate change is a key responsibility and a strategic priority for Ford.
 As part of our goal to be the world's most trusted company, we are strengthening our commitment to limit the global temperature increase in keeping with the Paris Agreement through our aspiration to achieve carbon neutrality no later than 2050.
 We will also establish interim targets that address the urgency of climate change as well as regional differences.

 We are focusing on three main areas globally that account for about 95 percent of Ford's carbon emissions: vehicle use, our supply chain and our factories.
 In terms of our supply chain, our initial approach will include select Tier 1 suppliers.
 Factory emissions include both Scope 1 and Scope 2 emissions.

-Ford is also pursuing targets consistent with the Science Based Target Initiative (SBTi) criteria and carbon neutrality for Scope 1, Scope 2, and Scope 3 - Use of Sold Products.
-As part of this effort, Ford will develop and report on interim targets in our future sustainability reports.